KenticoDocs/cloud-docs-open-api-processor/README.md

 Feel free to open a new issue where you describe your proposed changes, or even create a new pull request from your branch with proposed changes.

-## Licence
+## License

-The source codes is published under MIT licence.
+The source codes is published under MIT license.